Tav607/obsidian-ai-transcriber/README.md

 ### Recording Audio

 - Click the microphone icon in the left ribbon or run the **"Record Audio"** command from the command palette.
-- In the record modal, start/stop recording; then confirm to transcribe.
+- In the record modal, start recording.
+When done, you can choose to **Stop & Save** (saves the audio without transcribing) or **Stop & Transcribe** (saves audio and proceeds to transcription).

 ### Transcribing Existing Audio Files

 - Right-click any `.webm` or `.m4a` file in the file explorer.
 - Select **"Transcribe with AI"** to generate a transcript (raw or edited).

+### Editing Existing Transcripts

+- Open a raw transcript file, then run the **"Edit Transcript"** command from the command palette.
+- The plugin will then use the configured AI editor settings to process and refine the selected transcript.

 ### Transcript Output